Vehemos/TXTY/README.md

 # TXTY

-TXTY is a command line based text editor written in C.
+TXTY is a terminal based text editor written in C.

 I started writing it when I started following [Snaptoken's tutorial on Antirez's Kilo](https://viewsourcecode.org/snaptoken/kilo/)